Home Main menu

 • ATF+4 is compatible with ATF+3 and can be used to top off vehicles that currently have ATF+2 or ATF+3.

-• DO NOT use ATF+2 or ATF+3 to top off vehicles that have ATF+4® fluid
+• DO NOT use ATF+2 or ATF+3 to top off vehicles that have ATF+4 fluid

-DaimlerChrysler strongly recommends against the addition of any fluids to the transmission, other than those automatic transmission fluids listed above.
+FLUID ADDITIVES:DaimlerChrysler strongly recommends against the addition of any fluids to the transmission, other than those automatic transmission fluids listed above.
 Exceptions to this policy are the use of special dyes to aid in detecting fluid leaks.
 Various “special” additives and supplements exist that claim to improve shift feel and/or quality.
 These additives and others also claim to improve converter clutch operation and inhibit overheating, oxidation, varnish, and sludge.
 These claims have not been supported to the satisfaction of DaimlerChrysler and these additives must not be used.
 The use of transmission “sealers” should also be avoided, since they may adversely affect the integrity of transmission seals.

-The primary oil filter seal MUST be fully installed flush against the oil pump body.
+FILTER SEAL CAUTION (545RFE):The primary oil filter seal MUST be fully installed flush against the oil pump body.
 DO NOT install the seal onto the filter neck and attempt to install the filter and seal as an assembly.
 Damage to the transmission will result.
 Install the new primary oil filter seal in the oil pump inlet bore.
 Seat the seal in the bore with the butt end of a hammer, or other suitable tool.
 Place replacement filter in position on valve body and into the oil pump.
 Install screw to hold filter to valve body.
 Tighten screw to 40 in. lbs. torque.

-CHECKING THE TRANSMISSION FLUID LEVEL:
+CHECKING THE TRANSMISSION FLUID LEVEL:NOTE:

 If equipped with a dipstick, use the following procedure.
 If your vehicle has a capped dipstick tube, it is sealed and should not be tampered with.
-Your authorized dealer has the proper tools to ensure that the fluid level is set properly.
+Your authorized dealer has the proper tools to ensure that the fluid level is set properly.Check the fluid level while the transmission is at normal operating temperature.
+This occurs after at least 15 miles (25 km) of driving.
+At normal operating temperature the fluid cannot be held comfortably between the fingertips.To check the automatic transmission fluid level properly, the following procedure must be used:1.
+Operate the engine at idle speed and normal operating temperature.

 2. The vehicle must be on level ground.